Suspicious athletes led to coaching great Salazar's downfall

 The documents and evidence the arbitrators produced describe the lengths Salazar and Brown went to ensure that.

-The supplement that started it all, L-carnitine, was not a banned substance and not considered off limits if infused at amounts of 50 milliliters or less.
+The supplement that started it all, L-carnitine, was neither banned nor considered off limits if infused at amounts of 50 milliliters or less.
 But Brown's first test of the supplement, conducted on an MOP coach and trainer, Steve Magness, was done at a higher level.
 Magness, who was one of the key whistleblowers on the USADA case, appeared to benefit from the infusion, thus prompting the excited email from Salazar to Armstrong.

 And when Salazar's athletes, including Olympian Dathan Ritzenhein, were sent down to Brown's Houston office to receive their own infusions, arbitrators determined they were intended to be at the same levels as the one Magness received, and that records were tampered with to make it look like less.